 Insurance companies that provide the conversion option with their term policies will provide at least one permanent product to convert to.
-Usually it will be universal life or whole life.
+Usually, it will be universal life or whole life.
 Read about these types of insurance.
 Some companies allow conversion to any of their permanent products.
 Have your agent compile a list of options for you when you are considering making the switch.

 It is important to note that insurance companies may change products over time, so a product that is available for conversion today may be discontinued in the future.

 The conversion deadline will be listed in your policy, and this is the absolute deadline for converting your policy to a permanent plan.
-Most insurance companies do not offer a grace period on this deadline.
+Most insurance companies do not offer a grace period on this time limit.
 If you intend to convert your term policy, allow plenty of time for the conversion paperwork and processing.

 As you may have guessed, permanent life insurance is quite a bit more expensive than term life insurance.
 Whole life is meant to provide coverage until age 100 or beyond, so it is understandable that it will be more expensive than a term policy.
 Depending on the type of policy converted to and the age at which converted, you may be paying several times more than you paid for your term policy.

 The price that you will pay for your newly converted policy depends on the age at which you decide to make the conversion.
-The younger you are the less expensive it will be.
+The younger you are, the less expensive it will be.
 This does not necessarily mean that you should jump the gun and convert your term policy too soon.
 Talk to your insurance agent and a financial advisor to be sure that a permanent policy is right for you before converting your policy.

 If you are not quite ready to part with your term policy, but you want to take advantage of your conversion option, most insurance companies will allow you to convert only a portion of your coverage to permanent life insurance.
-There is generally a lower limit, such as $50,000, but this varies by company.
+There is a lower limit, such as $50,000, but this varies by company.

 Real Life Example

 Bradley applied for a term life insurance policy at age 62.
-He was approved at the preferred plus rating class for a $250,000, 10 year term life policy for which he paid $500.00 per year.
+He was approved at the preferred plus rating class for a $250,000, 10-year term life policy for which he paid $500.00 per year.

-He was ready to give up, but then remembered that his current term policy had a conversion option, which meant that he could convert all or part of his current policy to a permanent plan with no evidence of insurability.
+He was ready to give up but then remembered that his current term policy had a conversion option, which meant that he could convert all or part of his existing policy to a permanent plan with no evidence of insurability.
 At age 64 he was still within his policy’s conversion period, so he set out exploring the products available by his company for conversion.
 After much deliberation, he settled on a partial conversion to a cash value universal life policy.
 He converted $100,000 worth of coverage and was able to maintain his preferred plus rating class.
 The pricing on his new policy was $2,400.00 per year.

 Things to Remember